Methods for Creation and Linear Elastic Response Analysis of Packings of Semi-flexible Soft Polymer Chains: Testing for strict jamming

 If one were to make a hard sphere polymer packing, such as those found by following the procedure described in section~\ref{sec:critJam}, one might want to know whether or not this packing remains stable against all possible combinations of strains and perturbations.
 One way to do this is to employ a linear programming algorithm based on the one found in reference~\cite{donev_linear_2004} with the constrained extended rigidity matrix in place of the adjacency matrix.
 The linear program is:

 In this program, we are looking for the vector $\vec{y}_t$ which is subjected to some random load vector $\vec{b}$ that is bounded such that the length is less than some finite value $y_{\textrm{max}}.$ If this algorithm returns a nonzero vector, $\vec{y}_t,$ then $\vec{y}_t$ describes an unjamming motion.
 Because of the presence of rattling clusters, this may be the case.
 To determine which particles are contributing to the nonzero $\vec{y}_t,$ one can find the nonzero indices for $B^T\vec{y}_t.$ Those rattling clusters should be removed from the packing before the linear program is executed again.
 This process can be repeating until $\vec{y}_t=\vec{0}$ is found.
-One must also run the same linear program for $\textrm{min~}-\vec{b}^T\vec{y}_t$ to ensure that the polymer subpacking is strictly jammed~\cite{donev_linear_2004}.
-As in the previous sections, the strain degrees of freedom do not need to be added; the same process can be adapted to $R_{x}$ to test for collective jamming.
+One must also run the same linear program for $\textrm{min~}-\vec{b}^T\vec{y}_t$ to ensure that the polymer subpacking is strictly jammed~\cite{donev_linear_2004} since the vector $\vec{b}$ is defined arbitrarily.
+As in the previous sections, the same process can be adapted to $R_{x}$ to test for collective jamming.